 Schools are allocated the following funding:

-- Looked-after children (children in care and adopted children): £1900 per year (via the Virtual School for Looked After Children in some cases)
+- Looked-after children (children in care and adopted children): £2530 per year

-In 2017-18 there are 234 pupils in school who fall into one of these categories.
-This represents just over 22% of the entire school population.
+In 2022-23 there are 269 pupils in the school who fall into one of these categories.
+This represents around 23% of the school population.